maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

 :class:`Window` is a GTK widget which represents a top-level window in the Hildon framework.
 It is derived from :class:`gtk.Window` and provides additional commodities specific to the Hildon framework.

 :class:`Window` s can have a menu attached, which is toggled with a hardware key or by tapping on the window frame.
-This menu can be either a :class:`GtkMenu` or a :class:`HildonAppMenu` (set with :meth:`Window.set_main_menu` and :meth:`Window.set_app_menu` respectively).
+This menu can be either a :class:`gtk.Menu` or a :class:`AppMenu` (set with :meth:`Window.set_main_menu` and :meth:`Window.set_app_menu` respectively).
 Only one type of menu can be used at the same time.
-In Hildon 2.2, :class:`HildonAppMenu` is the recommended menu to use.
+In Hildon 2.2, :class:`AppMenu` is the recommended menu to use.

 Similarly, a :class:`Window` can have several toolbars attached.
 These can be added with :meth:`Window.add_toolbar` .
-In addition to those, a :class:`Window` can also have a :class:`HildonEditToolbar` .
+In addition to those, a :class:`Window` can also have a :class:`EditToolbar` .
 To add it to the window use :meth:`Window.set_edit_toolbar` .

 Creating a Window
 =======================